CsatiZoltan/t8code-wiki/Step-1---Creating-a-coarse-mesh.md

 It offers various parameters that control what kind of cube is created and how it is meshed.
 It also gets an `sc_MPI_Comm` parameter to specify on which processes this `cmesh` should live (usually sc_MPI_COMM_WORLD).

-The first parameter `T8_ECLASS_TET` specifies the kind of geometric elements to use to model the cube and also changes the dimension.
+The first parameter `T8_ECLASS_TET` specifies the kind of geometric trees to use to model the cube and also changes the dimension.
-`t8code` supports eight different basic element shapes for the `cmesh`, see also `t8_eclass.h`:
+`t8code` supports eight different basic tree shapes for the `cmesh`, see also `t8_eclass.h`:

 | element shape | description | Number of elements in cube |
 |---------------| ----------- | ---------------------------|